SoftwareImpacts/SIMPAC-2022-217/README.md

 Abaqus.

 For more information, the reader is referred to the article "Python codes to generate skeletal muscle models on each hierarchical level".

+License:
+This project is licensed under the terms of the MIT license.